DecentSoftware-eu/DecentHolograms-Wiki/docs/index.md

 We also welcome bug reports and suggestions on both our Discord and our GitHub repository.

-!!! warning "Official downloads"
+/// warning | Official downloads
 Please note that the **only official downloads** can be found on our Spigot page and our GitHub repository!
-    Any other site sharing DecentHologram jar files does so without our consent and may even share harmful malware such as viruses, backdoor systems or other kinds of exploits.
+Any other site sharing DecentHologram jar files does so without our consent and may even share harmful malware and/or exploits.

 **Only download from the Spigot Page or GitHub repository!**
+///

 - [:simple-spigotmc: SpigotMC Page](https://www.spigotmc.org/resources/96927/){ target="_blank" rel="noreferral" }
 - [:simple-discord: Discord Server](https://discord.decentsoftware.eu){ target="_blank" rel="noreferral" }